EnterpriseDB/repmgr/README.md

 New features in `repmgr 3` include:

-* use pg_basebackup to clone servers
+* using `pg_basebackup` to clone servers
-* supportsfor timeline following, meaning a standby does not have to be restarted after being promoted to master
+* support for timeline following, meaning a standby does not have to be restarted after being promoted to master
 * support for cascading replication
 * support for tablespace remapping (in PostgreSQL 9.3 via rsync only)